Dnowdd/ESPORTS-Webscraping/README.md

 ---

 <p align="center">
-  Feito com ❤️ David Aquino.
+  Made with ❤️ by David Aquino.
 </p>